Marquis de Morès: The Badlands

-Outlaws were very numerous in the Badlands, and cattle and horse rustling had become unbearably common.
+Outlaws were very numerous in the Badlands, and cattle and horse rustling had become common.
 Frontiersman Granville Stuart organized a vigilance committee to fight the rustlers.
 De Morès told Roosevelt of the plan, and the two offered their services to be vigilantes.
 Stuart declined, stating that de Morès and Roosevelt were both well known and their presence could ruin the element of surprise.
-Stuart's vigilantes, called The Stranglers, struck viciously against the rustlers, greatly weakening their power in the Badlands.
+Stuart's vigilantes, called The Stranglers, struck against the rustlers, weakening their power in the Badlands.

-By 1885 it became obvious that de Morès' business was failing.
+By 1885, de Morès' business was failing.
 He was losing a business war against the beef trust, and the enterprise collapsed.
-He would later sell the ranch and other assets in the Badlands.
+He later sold the ranch and other assets in the Badlands.

 Gulf of Tonkin

 Subsequently, he left Dakota Territory and returned to France.
 He was commissioned by the French army to build a railroad in Vietnam, from the Chinese frontier to the Gulf of Tonkin, and arrived in Asia to lead construction in the fall of 1888.
 He observed the Vietnamese people, and cautioned the French to be kind to them.
 He wrote, "The colonization of Tonkin will not be accomplished with rifles, but with public works."

 He believed a railroad was needed there, and hoped to have one extending all the way to Yunnan Province in China.
 This was partly a reaction to a British railroad being built from Burma to China.

 Political intrigue, being notorious in France in that day, impeded construction of the railroad.
 A prime minister was deposed, which led to a new undersecretary of the navy, Jean Constans, who opposed de Morès' plan from the start.
 The Marquis was recalled to France in 1889, and the railroad project was ruined.